Solapur railway station: Electrification

 Railway electrification in India began with the first electric train, between Bombay Victoria Terminus and Kurla by the Great Indian Peninsula Railway's (GIPR) on 3 February 1925, on 1.5 kV DC.
 The Kalyan–Pune section was electrified with 1.5 kV DC overhead system in 1930.
 These sections were converted from 1.5 kV DC to 25kV AC by 2015.

 The Pune–Daund section as well as Daund–Bhigwan section was electrified in 2017.
 The electrification of the Bhigwan-Kalaburgi section is in progress with completion expected by March 2021.

 Rail Vikas Nigam Limited team achieved another milestone of execution of RE of Hotgi-Solapur double line section RKM 14.96 & TKM 44.71.
 The Solapur-Kalaburgi Double line section is now totally electrified.

-Inspection of railway electrification work between Hotgi-Solapur double line section (RKM 14.96 & TKM 44.71) was successfully completed.
+The inspection of railway electrification work between Hotgi-Solapur double line section (RKM 14.96 & TKM 44.71) was successfully completed.
 With the commissioning of this section, now 610 RKM railway electrification work is completed out of 641 RKM of the PUNE-WADI-GUNTAKAL section electrification project.